Watchmaker Glossary

 Polishing file used to give shine to metals, such as steel or copper.

-Official document drawn up by various astronomical and chronometric observatories and giving the name of "chronometer" to a watch which has successfully undergone a series of very severe tests relating to its precision (diurnal rate, thermal coefficient, etc.).
+Official document established by various astronomical and chronometric observatories and giving the name "chronometers" to a watch which has successfully undergone a series of very severe tests relating to its precision (day rate, thermal coefficient, etc.).

-Fixed component intended to limit the travel of a moving component.
+Fixed organ intended to limit the travel of a mobile organ.
 The angular movements of the anchor are limited by stops.

 VS

-Large-format medieval bell tower and belfry clocks were wound using a capstan or spoked wheel attached to one end of the barrel.
+Large medieval bell tower and belfry clocks were wound using a capstan or spoke wheel attached to one end of the barrel.

 Dust cover